OpenDriveLab/OpenLane-V2/README.md

 **English | [中文](./README-zh-hans.md)**

+_In terms of ambiguity, the English version shall prevail._

 <img src="./imgs/poster.gif" width="696px">

 </div>

 <br>

-*: The dataset, OpenLane-V2 at Shanghai AI Lab, is named as RoadGenome at Huawei and publically as OpenLane-Huawei.
+> The dataset name OpenLane-V2, is named as **RoadGenome** at Huawei.

 ## Table of Contents
 - [Highlight](#highlight---why-we-are-exclusive)